AravindVengarai/codebase-health-monitor/README.md

 - **CSV Export**: Utilize the pandas library to export the results to a CSV file for easier analysis in spreadsheet applications.
 - **Enhanced JSON Output**: Ensure the results are available in a structured JSON format for further processing or integration with other tools.

+## Testing

+This tool has been tested solely on the Flask repository.
+Ensure to test it on other repositories to validate its functionality and make necessary adjustments.

 ### User Interface

 Develop a user-friendly interface to visualize the results.
 This can be a web dashboard or a desktop application that displays the health metrics in an easily understandable format.
 Tools: React, Flask, Django, Electron.